nuejs/www/docs2/concepts/layout-components.md

 </footer>
 ```

-In above the template data is defined in root-level `site.yaml` file as follows:
+In the above the template data is defined in the root-level `site.yaml` file as follows:

 ```
 areas: [ Features, Docs, Blog, About ]